(category)Charts & Analysis

 What industry sectors have most IPOs come from?
 Chart below shows the offer size of IPOs split by the sectors the companies have been from.

 Over the years, Financials have dominated the companies raising money from the public markets.
-This trend has continued in 2024 with 27% of funds raised by Financial Services companies.
+This trend continued in 2024, with 27% of funds raised by financial services companies.
 Interestingly, Consumer companies, both cyclical (like Auto, Hotels) and non-cyclical (like Pharma, Healthcare, FMCG, and Alcoholic Beverages) together account for 34% of all funds raised this year.
-They are followed by Industrial companies, accounting for 14% of IPO funds raised in 2024 so far.
+They are followed by Industrial companies, accounting for 14% of IPO funds raised in 2024.

 Given the interest in the Hyundai IPO, how have mega-IPOs done historically for investors who bought at the offer price and held?

 It turns out not that great.
-The table below shows the top 30 IPOs in India by size, the date of their listing, their price, and their total return to date.
+The table below shows the top 40 IPOs in India by size, their listing date, price, and total return to date.

 What is Total Return, and why is it different from Price Return?